 Each of: Singular or plural?

 The pronoun each is singular.
-Although “each of” is followed by a plural noun, it forms a singular subject.
-Use “each of” with a singular verb to refer to every one of a group separately.
+Although “each of” is followed by a plural noun, it still refers to every individual in a group and forms a singular subject.
+Use “each of” with a singular verb to refer to every one of a group individually.

 - Each of you has a chance to win.